charlestonsoftware/moneypress-ebay/readme.txt

 == Frequently Asked Questions ==

+= Where can I find support for this plugin? =

 See the knowledgebase at http://redmine.cybersprocket.com/projects/mpress-ebay/wiki

 All support inquiries should be posted at the forum section of the knowledgebase.

+= How can i translate the plugin into my language? =

+* Find on internet the free program POEDIT, and learn how it works.
+* Use the .pot file located in the languages directory of this plugin to create or update the .po and .mo files.
+* Place these file in the languages subdirectory.
+* If everything is ok, email the files to lobbyjones@cybersprocket.com and we will add them to the next release.
+* For more information on POT files, domains, gettext and i18n have a look at the I18n for WordPress developers Codex page and more specifically at the section about themes and plugins.

+== Screenshots ==

+1. MoneyPress eBay Edition Logo

 == Changelog ==